anushka-513/Tourism-Website/tourism-website-main/README.md

 - Explore: Dive deep into our collection of curated travel guides, destination highlights, and traveler tips.
 - Tours: Find the perfect guided tours that match your interests and budget.
 - About: Learn more about the Adventure project, its mission, and the team behind it.

-## 🛡️ License
-Tourism-Website is licensed under the [MIT License](https://github.com/PritamSarbajna/tourism-website/blob/main/LICENSE) - see the LICENSE file for details.

 ## 🙏 Support
 This project needs a ⭐️ from you.
 Don't forget to leave a star ⭐️